 However, in increasing the cold climate heat pumps rebate for replacing existing electric resistance, oil or propane heating systems and new construction budgets, we suggest that these rebate budgets for cold climate heat pumps be set on the natural gas energy efficiency budget as a polluter pays requirement.
 Since the electric and natural gas customers combined would be paying the same total amount with the same rate impact regardless of where this charge is collected, this would be the same or equivalent total rate impact but just shifting these costs to the natural gas utilities.
 In this manner the cost for electricity would decrease as it becomes cleaner with more renewable and as the use of electricity for efficient buildings increases, but the cost for natural gas that results in GHG emissions would increase.

-While not trying to design the Class III Clean Thermal Energy Certificate (CTEC) program, you could convert the Btus savings to MWh savings on an annual basis so they can be tracked in PJM Generator Attributes Tracking System (GATS).
+While not trying to design the Class III Clean Thermal Energy Certificate (CTEC) program, you could convert the BTUs savings to MWh savings on an annual basis so they can be tracked in PJM Generator Attributes Tracking System (GATS).
 But the payment to the customer would be managed directly through the natural gas utilities, similar to the current mechanism for SREC, OREC and ZEC are through the electric distribution companies.
 In addition, the budget cost of the Class III CTEC program should be set on the natural gas utilities as a non-by-passable charge in the natural gas rates.

 Basically, the value of the Class III CTEC would be set to just buydown the cost of the cold climate heat pump to make cold climate heat pumps cost-effective.
 This could be set as a 7-year payback equivalent to the requirements as set in N.J.S.A.
 52:27D-123b.
 You could also manage the overall cost of this new Class III CTEC program by having a specific sunset date for the program that could also be extended based on the cost effectiveness of cold climate heat pumps.

 One of the benefits of the Class III CTEC to incentivize cold climate heat pumps retrofits of existing natural gas heating systems over a rebate system is that it would achieve the clean energy goals at a lower overall rate impact and at essentially the same total costs.
 The BET believes if New Jersey enacted the BET goals of 100,000 residential units by 2025 and 800,000 by 2030, a significant portion of these goals will occur in existing electric resistance and fuel oil and propane, heating system and with new construction because of the lower operating costs.
 However, as an outside example, if New Jersey achieved the BET goals of 100,000 residential units by 2025 and 800,000 by 2030 as 100% retrofits from existing natural gas heating systems and funded these retrofits at the Massachusetts cold climate heat pumps max rebate rate, the NJ budget for retrofits from natural gas to cold climate heat pumps could require up to $500,000,000 per year in incentive costs.
-This could result in an approximate 5% rate impacts but a Class III CTEC program could achieve the same goals in this example at around a 0.5% annual rate impacts.
+This could result in an approximate 5% rate impacts, but a Class III CTEC program could achieve the same goals in this example at around a 0.5% annual rate impacts.

 Again, thank you for the opportunity to present our report and goals of the BET and offer the opportunity to discuss this concept in more detail.